-What are your professional strengths and weaknesses with examples and answers?
-Professional weakness and strengths have many examples and diplomatic answers for success.
-Asking about strengths and weaknesses are very common in the interview.
+What are your professional weakness and strengths with examples and answers?
+Professional weaknesses and strengths have many examples and diplomatic answers for success.
+Asking about strengths and weaknesses is very common in the interview.
 In a job interview, how do you feel when you have been questioned- what are your strengths and weaknesses?
 Perhaps you feel your heart starts beating faster immediately.

 Professional Weakness and Strengths Examples

-In this article, I am going to talk about professional weakness and strengths with examples
+In this article, I am going to talk about professional weaknesses and strengths with examples

 How do I say that I am not good without a terrible look and do not say how I love?
 Yes, this is not an easy situation to handle.

 In fact, many interviewers justify candidates with these tricky questions.
-It is also true that many experienced interviewers will try to avoid these questions because the questions related to strength and weakness immediately put a person’s defense and interviews into a negative atmosphere.
+It is also true that many experienced interviewers will try to avoid these questions because the questions related to strengths and weaknesses immediately put a person’s defense and interviews into a negative atmosphere.

 However, it is good to have a mental preparation that the interviewers will ask you about your strengths and weaknesses in the interview process.